 - Judges talent by discovering the design of God in that other;

 - Sees others through the eyes of Christ, seeing what is Truth not just what may be true about them;

 - After reasonable exposure, can articulate the strengths of people and leverage them;

 - Declares the present/future to people, declaring who they are becoming, not who they are today.

-For you see your calling, brethren, that not many wise according to the flesh, not many mighty, not many noble, are called.
-But God has chosen the foolish things of the world to put to shame the wise, and God has chosen the weak things of the world to put to shame the things which are mighty.
+The Secret: Look for the treasure hidden in each person.
+Never forget that you are always going to be looking at someone God considers priceless.
+So, ask God how He sees the person and what He intends for their life and for your interactions.
+And remember, “…that not many wise according to the flesh, not many mighty, not many noble, are called.
+But God has chosen the foolish things of the world to put to shame the wise, and God has chosen the weak things of the world to put to shame the things which are mighty.”
 1 Corinthians 1:26-27